 WU/BJH/SLCH Graduate Medical Education Consortium Initiatives

-WU Medical Center Noon-Time Aerobics Class Flyer and Facebook Page
+- WU Medical Center Noon-Time Aerobics Class Flyer (pdf) and Facebook Page

 Department of Medicine Initiatives

 The Division of Geriatrics and Nutritional Sciences hosts peer/social events at least quarterly to build personal relationships.
-These events range from Cookouts and Potlucks to employee recognition events such as retirement, dedication, welcome and farewell parties.
+These gatherings range from cookouts and potlucks to employee recognition events such as retirement, dedication, welcome and farewell parties.
 These events are meant to promote healthy lifestyle habits by providing healthy foods, social interactions, and trainee/mentor interactions in an informal environment.